VivaRado/VRD-Typography-Library/Lib/compress_kerning/README.md

 ------
  - #### Letter to Letter (LL):
     > deleting all simex group items that are keys in flat_copy because they are covered in GG or GL.
+    > deleting all simex group items that are items in flat_copy because they are covered in GG or GL.

     whatever key remains in flat list and is not key in simex.